Justices Protection Act 1848: Background

-Sir John Jervis was Attorney General and shared the widespread view that the law as to Justices was archaic and in need in reform.
+Sir John Jervis was Attorney General and shared the widespread view that the law as to justices was archaic and in need in reform.
 Further, Justices were becoming increasingly important with the rise of criminal legislation.
-The Act was one of the three Jervis Acts, the other two being the Summary Jurisdiction Act 1848 and Indictable Offences Act 1848.
+The act was one of the three Jervis Acts, the other two being the Summary Jurisdiction Act 1848 (11 & 12 Vict. c.
+43) and Indictable Offences Act 1848.

-The Act
+The act

-The long title of the Act was:
+The long title of the act was:

-The Act, for the first time in England and Wales, drew a distinction between unlawful acts of Justices within their jurisdiction and acts unlawful because performed outside the Justice's jurisdiction.
+The act, for the first time in England and Wales, drew a distinction between unlawful acts of justices within their jurisdiction and acts unlawful because performed outside the justice's jurisdiction.
 Claims could only be brought for actions within jurisdiction if there was an allegation that the action was malicious and without reasonable and probable cause.

 Repeal

-The Act was repealed by the Justices of the Peace Act 1979 which introduced similar protection.
-The law is now contained in sections 31-33 of the Courts Act 2003.
+The act was repealed by the Justices of the Peace Act 1979 which introduced similar protection.
+The law is now contained in sections 31–33 of the Courts Act 2003.

 Related legislation

-The Constables Protection Act 1750 already gave constables "and other officers" protection from being sued for carrying out the orders of the courts.
+The Constables Protection Act 1750 (24 Geo.
+2. c.
+44) already gave constables "and other officers" protection from being sued for carrying out the orders of the courts.